ewaldhorn/whatamess/languages/typescript/svelte/hello_bun/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+Or with bun

+bun --bun run dev --open
 ```

 ## Building